 Article 5:

-At the time of the election of each Director there shall also be elected a Vice Director who shall have power of succession to the office of Director as hereinafter prescribed.
-No person shall be eligible for the office of Vice Director who does not possess the qualifications herein specified for the office of Director.
+Each Director shall appoint a Vice Director from that Division.
+Vice Directors are not members of the Board of Directors and shall have no vote, nor power of succession to the office of Director.
+Vice Directors shall provide advice and counsel to the Director from their Division on matters of policy and may be appointed by the President to serve on Standing Committees or ad hoc committees of the Board.
+No person shall be eligible for appointment to the office of Vice Director who does not possess the qualifications herein specified for the office of Director.

 Article 6: During the intervals between meetings of the Board of Directors, the affairs of the Corporation shall be administered by an Executive Committee consisting of the President, five Directors selected by the Board of Directors, and, without vote, the First Vice President and Chief Executive Officer.
 The term of office of the Executive Committee members shall be for one year or until their successors are elected.
 The Executive Committee shall meet at the call of the President, but no less often than semi-annually.
 The Executive Committee may in its discretion submit for determination or decision by members of the Board of Directors any proposal pending before the Executive Committee.
 When such submission is made, it shall be in precise terms embodying the text of the proposed resolution.
 Such action shall be binding upon the Executive Committee.